su57ks/Console-Snake/README.md

 ### 📝 Project Description
 **Console Snake** is a classic Snake game implemented entirely in the terminal.
 The project features teleportation when leaving the field boundaries instead of standard walls, colored display, and support for user-created maps in JSON format.

-The project is "hand-coded" without complex game engines — just pure Python and minimal dependencies.
+The project is hand-written, without using artificial intelligence — just pure Python, minimal dependencies, and a human approach to every line of code.

 ---